Protect -For safety in case of emergency-

 The evaluation method of a result

-Injury values are measured on the dummy for the head, neck, chest, and legs.
-These values are then converted into a four-point score using a pointconversion function used for automobile assessment in the United States and Europe.
-Vehicle deformation is also measured and converted in the same manner to a score of 0 to - 1.
-The value for vehicle deformation is then subtracted from the value for injuries and the result is multiplied by the weight coefficient for this type of accident.
-In this manner, the overall points are calculated for each body area.
+Injury values are measured on the dummy for the head, neck, chest, abdomen (right or wrong binding of pelvis by a seat belt) and femur.
+These values are then converted into a four-point score using a pointconversion function.
+Steering deformation is also measured and converted in the same manner to a score of 0 to -1.
+The value for steering deformation is subtracted from the value for injuries, adjustment items are take into account, and then maltiplied by the weight coefficent based on the actual condition of the accident to caluculate the overall points of each body area.
 These scores are then added together to get the total, which is then evaluated to one of 5 levels.

 Calculating points for the side collision test